Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 After Treatment

-It is very important to have adequate pain relief - the vet will probably inject a long acting pain killer after the operation, so it's not uncommon for chinchillas to come back eating and then stop after 24 hours when the pain kicks in.
-Your vet will be able to give you Metacalm which is mild pain relief on the level of something like asprin/paracetamol.
+It is very important to have adequate pain relief, the vet will probably inject a long acting pain killer after the operation.
+But you may need something more after this.
+Ask your vet about this before the operation - they may give you something like Metacalm which is mild pain relief on the level of something like asprin/paracetamol.
 They can also give injections of something like Vetergesic (Buprenorphine).
 This is a much stronger opiod painkiller which is more suitable for severe pain.
 We also successfully treated Spike with it orally (0.1ml every 12 hours) for an infected ulcer after surgery - this is really worth discussing with your vet if your chinchilla is obviously having pain problems after surgery.
+However it is worth bearing in mind that some pain relief can suppress appetite.

 Chinchillas with other conditions like pneumonia can need hand feeding as well if they have stopped eating.
 Syringe feeding is often recommended for chinchillas that have stopped eating, but it can be difficult to do safely and quite stressful for owner and chinchilla.
-Sometimes it is necessary and there are details of how to do it on the Azure Chinchillas website.
+Sometimes it is necessary and there are good details of how to do it on the Azure Chinchillas website (although we do disagree on how soon it should be done - again best advice is to talk to your vet).
 Try to find someone that can demonstrate it to you if your chinchilla will not eat any other way.
 There are owners with experience of this on the Chinchillas Unlimited forums.

 However, there is an alternative.
 Most chinchillas can be fed softened food from a spoon whilst sat on your lap.
 The trick is to be as quiet and calm as possible so as not to turn it into a fight between you and your chinchilla.
 Put an old towel over your lap and sit the chinchillas quietly.
 You need to be patient.
 To start off with you may need to spend half an hour three or four times a day getting a small amount down your chinchilla.
 But this often will keep a chinchilla going until their mouth heals.